Ween: Side projects and Vancouver incident (2008–2011)

 On September 21, 2008, Melchiondo announced on the official Ween website that they planned to release a CD-DVD combo before Christmas of that year.
 He stated, "This time we're going to be going all the way back to the days when we were still a duo with a cassette deck in the early 90s.
 It's probably the brownest CD on the Chocodog label yet."
 That CD was titled At the Cat's Cradle and was recorded live at the Cat's Cradle in Carrboro, North Carolina on December 9, 1992.
 The package also included a DVD featuring some video of performances from the same era.

 Although Freeman had occasionally played solo acoustic shows before 2008, he turned his focus towards these shows—billed as "Gene Ween"—following the La Cucaracha tour.
 In December 2008, he began performing with "The Gene Ween Band", which featured Dreiwitz on bass along with Joe Russo on drums and Scott Metzger on guitar.
 The set-lists of these shows featured more obscure Ween songs rarely played at Ween shows, a few covers, as well as numerous Freeman-penned songs being performed for the first time.
 Freeman would perform dozens of shows both solo and with the Gene Ween Band from 2008 to 2011.
 His first solo record, Marvelous Clouds, an album of Rod McKuen covers, would be released three weeks before Ween's breakup.

 While Freeman was working on non-Ween musical projects, Melchiondo turned his focus to fishing.
 Melchiondo, who spent a lot of time in his youth at his parents' beach house in Beach Haven, New Jersey, became a licensed fishing boat captain and hosted a web series, "Brownie Troop Fishing Show", from 2008 to 2011.
-As of 2015, he still offers trips on his website, "Mickey's Guide Service", running them out of New Hope as well as Belmar, NJ.
+As of 2026, he no longer offers trips on his website, "Mickey's Guide Service", but continues to fish recreationally.
 In 2013, it was announced that Trey Parker and Matt Stone would be producing a pilot for a reality television show about fishing, starring Melchiondo and Les Claypool.